-Electrofishing equipment was used to collect a fish sample from North Brandon Shores Lake, March 2012.
+Electrofishing equipment was used to collect a fish sample from North Brandon Shores Lake, April 2019.

-Pond Assessment
+Lake Assessment

-At the time of our visit, total water alkalinity in North Brandon Shores Lake was measured at 25.2 parts per million (ppm).
-This level of alkalinity is well above the minimum recommended threshold of 20 ppm, and represents conditions suitable for effective fertilization.
+At the time of our visit, total water alkalinity in North Brandon Shores Lake was measured at 23.1 parts per million (ppm).
+This level of alkalinity is above the minimum recommended threshold of 20 ppm, and represents conditions suitable for effective fertilization.
 North Brandon Shores Lake has been fertilized adequately in the recent past.

-Bass harvest was reported as limited.
+Bass harvest was reported as moderate.
 This level of harvest has proven adequate.
 Harvest, and its importance in structuring fish communities will be discussed in more detail in the Recommended Management Activities section of this report.

-During the evaluation, we observed a moderate infestation of smartweed, alligator weed, and water primrose growing along the margins.
+During the evaluation, we observed a light infestation of alligator weed, smartweed and water primrose growing along the margins.
 Descriptions of these plants may be found in the Aquatic Weed Identification section of this report.